dgaw/budgie-workspaces-compact/README.md

 * Scroll wheel support

 ## Installing
+* Download or clone the repo
 * Execute the install script
 ```
 ./install.sh
 ```